Amirkhon/Halite-III/website/learn-programming-challenge/developing-a-bot.md

 ##### Compilation Failures
 You will get an email notifying you if your bot fails to compile on the game servers.
 The most common causes of compilation failures are:
 * **Compilation errors in your code:** Make sure that you can compile your bot locally before submitting it to our game servers.
 A typo can make a big difference!
-* **Infrastructure issues:** You can reach out to the Halite Team to add first class support for your bot.
-To read more about customizing a bot, check out [our guide](/learn-programming-challenge/contributing).
 * **Incorrect bot archive structure:** Your file structure should adhere to the following format:
   * You should have a `MyBot.{extension for language}` in the root folder of your zip archive.
   * If you are building on top of a starter kit provided by us, make sure to include the /hlt folder.